How-to-Use-a-Plunger

 Vertical up-and-down action

 First, place the plunger cup over the drain.
 Make sure that the seal is tight.
 Now, you can start using it.
 Push and pull it vertically for about 20 seconds.
-If this doesn’t clear the blockage, you need to apply more pressure or try using more plunges.
+You must apply more pressure or plunges if this doesn’t clear the blockage.

 Avoiding using a plunger when using drain-clearing chemicals